fablabbcn/smartcitizen-docs/docs/guides/getting-started/kit-assembly.md

 <div><figure><img src="/assets/images/pm-assembly-clip.jpg" alt=""><figcaption></figcaption></figure> <figure><img src="/assets/images/pm-assembly-clip-side.jpg" alt=""><figcaption></figcaption></figure></div>

 * Connect the PM cable from the PCB board to the PM sensor feeding it through the holders on the back of the clip to keep it flat.
-  * The cable orientation does not matter, both ends are the same.
+The cable orientation does not matter, both ends are the same.

 <div><figure><img src="/assets/images/pm-assembly-clip-top.jpg" alt=""><figcaption></figcaption></figure> <figure><img src="/assets/images/pm-assembly-clip-bottom.jpg" alt=""><figcaption></figcaption></figure></div>

-* Insert the components into the base of the enclosure, ensuring that it is fully pushed into the enclosure.
+* Insert the components into the base of the enclosure, ensuring that it is fully pushed into the enclosure:

 <figure><img src="/assets/images/clip-assembly-enclosure.jpg" alt=""><figcaption></figcaption></figure>

-* Tuck the battery into place behind the PCB board, using the PM cable to keep it in place.
+* Tuck the battery into place behind the PCB board, using the PM cable to keep it in place:

 <figure><img src="/assets/images/clip-assembly-enclosure-battery.jpg" alt=""><figcaption></figcaption></figure>

-* Use the 2x M3x10mm and the 2.5 HEX key to screws to screw the clip and components into place
+* Use the 2x M3x10mm screws and the 2.5 HEX key to screw the clip and components into place:

 <figure><img src="/assets/images/clip-assembly-enclosure-battery-screws.jpg" alt=""><figcaption></figcaption></figure>